OrangeOwlSolutions/General-CUDA-programming/README.md

 - ```AddressingModesCUDATextures.cu```: the different types of addressing modes of a CUDA texture, see [The different addressing modes of CUDA textures](http://stackoverflow.com/questions/19020963/the-different-addressing-modes-of-cuda-textures);
 - ```Meshgrid.cu```: Emulating Matlab's meshgrid in CUDA, see [Replicate a vector multiple times using CUDA Thrust](http://stackoverflow.com/questions/16900837/replicate-a-vector-multiple-times-using-cuda-thrust/32451396#32451396);
 - ```ReverseArray.cu```: Reversing the order of the elements within an array, see [???](???);

+**A thing to care about when passing a struct to a CUDA kernel**

+Structures can be passed by values to CUDA kernels.
+However, some care should be devoted to set up a proper destructor since the destructor is called at exit from the kernel.
+Consider the example at ```passStructToKernel.cu``` with the uncommented destructor and do not pay too much attention on what the code actually does.
+If you run that code, you will receive the following output
+Calling destructor
+Counting in the locked case: 512
+Calling destructor
+GPUassert: invalid device pointer D:/Project/passStructToKernel/passClassToKernel/Utilities.cu 37
+As you can see, there are two calls to the destructor, once at the kernel exit and once at the main exit.
+The error message is related to the fact that, if the memory locations pointed to by d_state are freed at the kernel exit, they cannot be freed anymore at the main exit.
+Accordingly, the destructor must be different for host and device executions.
+This is accomplished by the commented destructor in the above code.